 If you find work in Finland, you can become entitled to benefits as an employee.
 If you do not find work but decide to stay in Finland, your coverage is determined by whether you are considered to live in Finland permanently.
 For instance family ties can be an indication of permanent residence.

 Usually trainees and au pairs do not become entitled to Kela benefits since the work they perform is limited in scope and duration.
 If your wage amounts to a minimum of EUR 800.02 per month, you may be entitled to benefits as an employee. .

 Persons performing conscript or alternative civilian service

-Persons performing conscript or alternative civilian service who come to Finland from an EU or EEA country or Switzerland are entitled to social security coverage in Finland for the duration of the service.
+Persons who come to Finland from an EU or EEA country or Switzerland to perform their conscript or alternative civilian service are entitled to social security coverage in Finland for the duration of their service.

-If you come from a country outside the EU/EEA area, you need a residence permit for employees.
+If you come from a country outside the EU or EEA area, you need a residence permit for employees.